top of page

 Wotjobaluk Nations

-“Dyurrite is very significant and provides a long connection for the Wotjobaluk Nations through physical, tangible evidence of artefacts and rock art that reinforces the long connection we have to Country.
-And for me, I feel like what we are going through right now is the importance of understanding the past and telling the truth that needs to be told.
-This will allow future generations to be able to walk Country together and respect significant places together.”
+“Dyurrite is very significant and provides a long connection for the Wotjobaluk Nations through physical, tangible evidence of artefacts and rock art that reinforces the long connection we have to Country.”

 —Damien Skurrie